joesarabia/azure-docs/articles/azure-vmware/hybrid-cloud-extension-installation.md

 HCX Advanced, the default installation, supports up to three site connections (on-premises or cloud to cloud).
 If more than three site connections are needed, customers have the option to enable the HCX Enterprise add-on through Support, which is currently in preview.
 HCX Enterprise carries additional charges for customers after general availability (GA) but provides [additional features](https://cloud.vmware.com/community/2019/08/08/introducing-hcx-enterprise/).

-We will walk through all necessary procedures to:
+We shall walk through all necessary procedures to:

 > [!div class="checklist"]
 > * Deploy the on-premises HCX OVA (Connector)